adobe/aepsdk-react-native/apps/AEPSampleApp/README.md

    cd ../../
    rm -rf ~/Library/Developer/Xcode/DerivedData
   ```
-* Getting error in Android simulator: javax.net.ssl.SSLHandshakeException: Chain validation failed
+* Getting this error in logcat logs when running in Android simulator: javax.net.ssl.SSLHandshakeException: Chain validation failed
-  Check the date and time on the simulator is current, if not, update these in Settings menu.
+  Check the date and time on the simulator is current, if not, update these from the Settings menu.

-* Getting error when buildin app in Xcode 15 RCT-Folly hash - No template named 'unary_function' in namespace std.
+* Getting error when building app in Xcode 15 RCT-Folly hash - No template named 'unary_function' in namespace std.
-  This error may be thrown due to an incompatiblity between React Native version 0.68.x and Xcode 15, make sure you have latest updates from main branch, run [Install dependencies](#install-dependencies) again and make sure you are running with React Native 0.70 or above.
+  This error may be thrown due to an incompatiblity between React Native version 0.68.x and Xcode 15.
+Make sure you are running with React Native 0.70 or above, if needed pull the latest updates from main branch of this repo, and run [Install dependencies](#install-dependencies) again.